drankinatty/gtksolver/README.md

 TDM-MinGW is often installed as part of the Code::Blocks IDE.
 The only addition for using TDM-MinGW is to pass the `CC=mingw32-gcc` make-variable on the command line and invoke make with `mingw32-make` to accommodate naming difference in TDM-MinGW, e.g.

     $ mingw32-make CC=mingw32-gcc os=windows

+### Installation

+There is nothing required for the solver to run other than invoking the executable.
+The solver and interface is fully funciton without more.
+However, for it to find and display the GtkSolver icon, currently the `img/` directory must be installed below the current working path for the executable.
+The `LICENSE` file should be in the working directory.
+Eventually there will be additions to determine the system and user paths and to set a standard install location for the image and license files when gtksolver is packaged for the various distributions.

 ### Development Status